intel-iot-devkit/how-to-code-samples/README.md

 In the case of a file alarm, if configured it will also optionally send a SMS to a specified number through Twilio.

-In additiona, you can optionally store the fire alarm stats using the "Intel IoT Example Datastore" running on your own server, such as a Microsoft Azure or IBM Bluemix account.
+In addition, you can optionally store the fire alarm stats using the "Intel IoT Example Datastore" running on your own server, such as a Microsoft Azure or IBM Bluemix account.

 ## How To Setup